 Software system safety

-“The dependability of a system is the property that enables users to trust the service they are delivered in a righteous way” – Jean-Claude Laprie
+“The dependability of a system is the property that allows its users to place justified trust in the service it delivers.”

-Systerel performs safety and dependability analyses for highly critical systems.
-These activities contribute to reaching the required normative standards of quality.
+Systerel performs dependability and safety analyses for highly critical systems.
+These activities contribute to establishing the safety level according to the normative requirements of highly constrained systems.

 Domain knowledge